crabstudio/squid/cli/templates/base/README.md

 $ pnpm dev
 ```

-_make sure you have nodemon installed globally_
+_make sure you have ts-node installed globally_

 Hit the following endpoint to see the result: